stealify/ecmascript-loader/README.md

 so all loaders in this repository do accept rollup.OutputChunk[]

 ## Why?
+- can produce compatible bundels for any environment eg: TypeScript, NodeJS, NWJS, Electron, GraalJS, WebWorkers, .....
 - supports all bundlers and bundler configs
 - supports all source code variants
 - supports all package variants